Monu2310/Stay-Finder/README.md

-# 🏡 The Glen - Vacation Rental Platform
+# 🏡 Stay Finder - Vacation Rental Platform

 A modern, full-stack vacation rental platform built with React and Node.js, similar to Airbnb.
 The Glen allows users to discover, book, and manage vacation rental properties with a beautiful, responsive interface.